TESScience/SPyFFI/git_tutorial.md

 ----------------------------------
 It's a two-step process.
 First, you need to add and commit your changed files to your local repository.
 Second, you push your local repository up to be merged into the online one.

-To add your modified files to a staging area (getting them ready to be committed), do something like:
-`git add myupdatedfile.c`
-or more generally
+To add your modified files to a staging area (getting them ready to be committed), do something like `git add myupdatedfile.c` or more generally
 `git add *.py`